rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 in C.

 In both languages, parallelization is achieved by just one additional line which is handled by preprocessor (!$ in Fortran and # in C) in the compile stage.
 This is possible since the computer system architecture supports "openMP" and all the complicated mechanism for parallelization is hidden.
 Actually, this means that the system architecture has a shared memory view of variables and each CPU (or core) can access to all the memory address.
 So, the compiler "calculates" the address off-set for each CPU (or core) and let each CPU (or core) compute on a part of the whole data.
-Here, the catch word is shared memory which allows all CPU's (or cores) to access.
+Here, the catch word is shared memory which allows all CPU's (or cores) to access all the address space.

 ### Message Passing